audiotool/manual/manuals/plugins/synthesizer/space.rst

 .. figure:: /images/space/10000201000002AD000001D4EC8FC6464E514B85.png
    :align: center

-   Figure 1.9: The Space's modulation envelope section.
+   The Space's modulation envelope section.

 1. **Attack**: This knob sets the attack time of the modulation envelope in milliseconds or fractions of a bar.
 When the sync switch is off,